Mulan (Disney character): Television

-Mulan makes cameo appearances in the Disney's House of Mouse television series and the direct-to-video release Mickey's Magical Christmas: Snowed in at the House of Mouse.
+Mulan makes cameo appearances in the House of Mouse television series and its direct-to-video film Mickey's Magical Christmas: Snowed in at the House of Mouse.
 She was scheduled to appear in the second installment of the Disney Princess Enchanted Tales series of DVDs along with Cinderella.
 It was to premiere in 2008 but was cancelled due to poor sales of the first DVD.

-In August 2014, Ming-Na Wen and Lea Salonga reprise their roles as Mulan for the first time since Mulan 2 in the Disney Channel show Sofia the First.
+In August 2014, Ming-Na Wen and Lea Salonga reprise their roles as Mulan for the first time since Mulan II in the Disney Junior show Sofia the First.
 In the episode "Princesses to the Rescue," Mulan reminds Sofia and her friends Amber and Jun they are "Stronger Than They Know" in song.
-Mulan is the 7th Disney princess to appear on the show.

 Video games

 Mulan appears as a playable character in Disney's Story Studio: Mulan, an action video game released in December 1999 by Disney Interactive Studios exclusively for the video game console Sony PlayStation.
 Loosely based on the plot of the original animated film, the video game's concept and premise revolves around "Players ... assum[ing] the role of Mulan on her quest to recover the missing scrolls."
 Mulan also appears as a playable character in Disney's Mulan, a similar video game released the previous year on October 10, 1998, by THQ for Game Boy.

-Disney Infinity 3.0 has Mulan as one of the playable characters and figures.

-Mulan is a playable character to unlock for a limited time in Disney Magic Kingdoms.

-Kingdom Hearts series

-Mulan appears in the Square Enix and Disney video game Kingdom Hearts II in the Land of the Dragons world, with Ming-Na Wen reprising her role.
-She aids Sora in battle, taking the place of either Donald or Goofy.
+Mulan appears in Kingdom Hearts II as part of the Land of the Dragons world, with Ming-Na Wen reprising her role.
+She aids Sora in battle, taking the place of either Donald Duck or Goofy.
 She uses a jian called "Sword of the Ancestor" for regular combat, and her combination attacks include Red Rocket and other fire attacks, thanks to Mushu.
 She goes under her pseudonym (Ping) for the majority of Sora's first visit to her world, which follows the storyline of the film, but has abandoned it by the time of their second visit, which follows a new story where they come into conflict with Xigbar and the Storm Rider Heartless.

+Disney Infinity 3.0 has Mulan as one of the playable characters, like other characters in the game, with a figurine of the character being released that must be connected to the game to play with her.
+Mulan is a playable character to unlock for a limited time in Disney Magic Kingdoms.
+She is also an unlockable racer in Disney Speedstorm.
+In Disney Dreamlight Valley, she appears as a villager of the titular valley.

 Books

-Reflection: A Twisted Tale

 In the fourth book in the Twisted Tales series, author Elizabeth Lim asks the question What if Mulan had to journey to the Underworld?
-In the book, Shang dies and Mulan journeys to the Chinese underworld to save Shang's soul and bring him back to life.
+In the book, Li Shang is mortally wounded in battle and Mulan journeys to the Chinese underworld to save Shang's soul and bring him back to life.
 The book draws heavily on Chinese mythology.